dowjones/opensearch-blog/BLOG.md

 **&#8594;** Applications use OpenTelemetry libraries/API to instrument traces and send it to open telemetry agents.

-**&#8594;** Opentelemetry agents process/batches and send traces from microservices to the openTelemetry gateway collector.
+**&#8594;** OpenTelemetry agents process/batches and send traces from microservices to the openTelemetry gateway collector.

 **&#8594;** The collector processes/samples the traces and export them to backends which in our case are data prepper and jaeger collector.
 These backends transform and export the data to opensearch.